Anatoly1010/Atomize/atomize/documentation/power_supply_functions.md

 ```
 This function is only supported by Stanford Research DC205 and allows to set or query the voltage range setting.
 If there is an argument it will be set as a new voltage range setting.
 If there is no argument the current voltage range setting is returned as a string.<br/>
 The argument should be from the following array: ['1 V', '10 V', '100 V'] and
-corredponds to one of the three range settings: ±1 V, ±10 V, or ±100 V.
+corresponds to one of the three range settings: ±1 V, ±10 V, or ±100 V.
 ### power_supply_interlock()
 ```python3
 power_supply_interlock()